joanapereira115/cmdb-auto-creation/README.md

 ### Reconciliation mechanism

-The reconciliation mechanisms ensures that there isn't duplicate data and all information about a physical entity is combined in the same object.
+The reconciliation mechanisms ensures that there isn't duplicate data and all information about an entity is combined in the same object.

 <img src="assets/reconciliation.png" style="width: 50%;">